getsentry/sentry-dotnet/README.md

 Sentry has extensive documentation for its SDKs on [https://docs.sentry.io](https://docs.sentry.io/platforms/dotnet/).

-Additionally, our [.NET API reference docs](https://getsentry.github.io/sentry-dotnet/index.html) are generated and deployed on each merge to main.

 ### Samples

 **Consider taking a look at the _[samples](https://github.com/getsentry/sentry-dotnet/tree/main/samples)_ directory for different types of apps and example usages of the SDK.**